-PricewaterhouseCoopers LLP ("PwC"), Chartered Accountants and Statutory Audit Firm, were appointed by the Board, as auditor, on 9 November 2017, for the year ended 31 December 2017, in accordance with section 384 (1) of the Companies Act 2014.
+PricewaterhouseCoopers LLP ("PwC"), Chartered Accountants and Statutory Audit Firm, were appointed by the Board, as auditor, in accordance with section 384 (1) of the Companies Act 2014.
 PwC have indicated their willingness to continue in office in accordance with section 383(2) of the Companies Act 2014.